I’m just gonna put this out there…

 I got this icky and all-too-familiar feeling in my heart.
-It’s one I hadn’t felt in a long time.

 It was pure unadulterated jealousy.

-From a distance I was watching the Lord bless someone with something that I desperately wanted and before I knew it, I found myself spiraling in feelings of anger, rejection, fear, and jealousy.
+Before I knew it, I found myself spiraling in feelings of anger, rejection, fear, and jealousy.

 Asking the obvious questions like, “why’d you do that for them Lord and not me?”